-A follow up fecal exam indicated that his dropping were now normal.
+A follow up fecal exam indicated that his droppings were now normal.

 Although some Green Cheek conures speak very clearly, Elvis does not.
 In order to interact with him when he called out to me, for months, I would repeat back mimicking his vocalizations.
 This produced phrases such as, “SqEEE-bul” and “SqEEE-bee-bee”.

 Then one day I really heard what Elvis was saying.
 “SqEEE-bul” was, “Sweet bird!” and “SqEEE-bee-bee” was “Sweet baby”.
 I never expected my discovery to evoke the response I saw in him.
 As I repeated these words back to him within a day he had severely plucked himself.
 Not as much as when he had been in quarantine, but enough to indicate that something was upsetting him horribly. x

 When I worked with Elvis this time (using my animal communication and healing skills) I sensed that because I had finally understood his words a deeper level of grief had been triggered.
 So we worked together to remove another layer of the proverbial emotional onion. x